mathiasjepsen/Design-Pattern-Cheatsheet/README.md

 ```
 ___
 ## Observer
+### Problem
+When to look for updates about a change in state in a particular object.
 #### Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 ```java